-If the Director of Title IX and Civil Rights determines that a Formal Complaint describes a potential violation of the Title IX and/or Equity Policy, the Director of Title IX and Civil Rights will notify both the Complainant and Respondent.
+If the Title IX Coordinator determines that a Formal Complaint describes a potential violation of the Title IX and/or Equity Policy, the Title IX Coordinator will notify both the Complainant and Respondent.
 This notification will include:

-- Notice of Simon's Rock's Title IX and Equity Policy and Formal Grievance Process. - Notice of the allegations and sufficient details known at the time the notice is issued, such as the identities of the parties involved in the incident, if known, including the Complainant and the date and location of the alleged incident, if known. - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - A statement that the parties may have an Advisor of their choice, who may be, but is not required to be, an attorney. - A statement that before the conclusion of the investigation, the parties may inspect and review evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including the evidence upon which Simon's Rock does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source. - A statement that Simon's Rock prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - Notice of the grievance process

-• Notice that if during the course of the investigation additional allegations give rise to additional Formal Complaints, the parties will be notified in writing.
+- Notice of Simon's Rock's Title IX and Equity Policy and Formal Grievance Process. - Notice of the allegations and sufficient details known at the time the notice is issued, such as the identities of the parties involved in the incident, if known, including the Complainant and the date and location of the alleged incident, if known. - A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process. - A statement that the parties may have an Advisor of their choice, who may be, but is not required to be, an attorney. - A statement that before the conclusion of the investigation, the parties may inspect and review evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including the evidence upon which Simon's Rock does not intend to rely in reaching a determination regarding responsibility, and evidence that both tends to prove or disprove the allegations, whether obtained from a party or other source. - A statement that Simon's Rock prohibits knowingly making false statements or knowingly submitting false information during the grievance process. - Notice of the grievance process - Notice that if during the course of the investigation additional allegations give rise to additional Formal Complaints, the parties will be notified in writing.